robertlluberes/WebApiWithODataDemo/docs/walkthrough.md

 `install-package Microsoft.AspNetCore.Odata`

-**Navega por el repositorio en este punto de la historia, [aquí](https://github.com/robertlluberes/WebApiWithODataDemo/tree/4c7363fc21eadcbab90a97a87308b2a575d7e47d)**.
+**Browse the repository at this point in the story, [here](https://github.com/robertlluberes/WebApiWithODataDemo/tree/4c7363fc21eadcbab90a97a87308b2a575d7e47d)**.

-**Puedes ver los cambios específicos en este [commit](https://github.com/robertlluberes/WebApiWithODataDemo/commit/4c7363fc21eadcbab90a97a87308b2a575d7e47d)**.
+**You can see the specific changes in this [commit](https://github.com/robertlluberes/WebApiWithODataDemo/commit/4c7363fc21eadcbab90a97a87308b2a575d7e47d)**.

 ## Adding the OData service

-It is necessary to tell our API that you use OData services, from the `Startup` class in the` ConfigureServices` method
+It is necessary to tell our API that you use OData services, from the `Startup` class in the`ConfigureServices` method

 ```Csharp
 using API.Core;